2 Methods

 The aggregation for two-step predictions is quite straightforward:

-1. Predict HGSC vs. non-HGSC
+1. Predict HGSOC vs. non-HGSOC

 Figure 2.5: Aggregating Predictions for Two-Step Algorithm